Authentic Lessons for 21st Century Learning

 60 Minute(s)

-Students do any additional research that is needed to complete their understanding of the features of their landform.
+Allow students to do any additional research that is needed to complete their understanding of the features of their landform.
 They should have enough information written so they feel confident to teach the class about their landform.
+Once they are finished, let the students lead the class in a Gallery Walk, where each student will present about their landform.

-In their journals, students draw a small picture of each landform as it is presented.
+After their presentations, have students get their journals.
+In their journals, instruct students to draw a small picture of each landform as it is presented.
 Students then write a definition for each landform next to or underneath the landform picture they drew.

 Extend